 - a.
 When a position becomes available a determination will be made by the City Manager in consultation with the Chief of Police as to whether applications from outside the Goldsboro Police Department will be accepted. - b.
 If no outside applications are accepted, the position will be advertised internally for at least fourteen (14) days.
 The notice advertising the position will describe the procedure for application. - c.
 If outside applications will be accepted the position will be advertised both internally and externally for a period of at least thirty (30) days.
 The notice advertising the position will describe the procedure for application. - d.
 The Chief of Police, in conjunction with the City of Goldsboro Human Resources Department, will review the applications and qualified candidates will be selected to participate in the assessment process.
 It is at the discretion of the Chief of Police, in consultation with the City Manager, to set qualification guidelines and cap the number of applicants, if necessary. - 6.
 Specific sections of this General Order may be waived by the Chief of Police to satisfy special or unusual circumstances.
 Additionally, when deemed necessary, the Chief of Police has the authority to order a written test for any promotional process.

 E. EVALUATION PROCEDURES

 1. General

-- a.
-Promotion to Pay Grade 76 and Sergeant will be based on the successful completion of a Written Examination, an Assessment Center, and the Chief's Interview. - b.
-Promotion to Captain and Major will be based on the successful completion of an Assessment Center and Chief's Interview.
+a.
+Promotion to Pay Grade 76 and Sergeant will be based on the successful completion of a Written Examination, an Assessment Center, and the Chief's Interview.